-Current accounts, balance of foreign trade, balance of investment and current transfers consist of sub-categories.
-Balance of foreign trade includes import and export figures and it is derived from the difference between export, which is a positive number and import, which is a negative number.
-Foreign trade deficit means that the country has excessive foreign currency encumbrance and that this issue needs to be financed somehow.
+Current accounts, the balance of foreign trade, the balance of investment, and current transfers consist of sub-categories.
+Balance of foreign trade includes import and export figures and it is derived from the difference between export, which is a positive number, and import, which is a negative number.
+A foreign trade deficit means that the country has excessive foreign currency encumbrance and that this issue needs to be financed somehow.
 Therefore, it is considerably significant in terms of predicting the direction of the exchange rates.

-The Balance of services consist of sub-categories including transportation, tourism revenues, construction services, financial services and official services.
+The Balance of services consists of sub-categories including transportation, tourism revenues, construction services, financial services, and official services.

-Finance account exhibits the direct abroad investments made by those who live domestically and the direct investments they make domestically in the form of capital and real estate.
-In the very end of the capital and finance accounts are the Net Errors and Omissions.
+The finance account exhibits the direct abroad investments made by those who live domestically and the direct investments they make domestically in the form of capital and real estate.
+At the very end of the capital and finance accounts are the Net Errors and Omissions.
 This category contains the inflow and outflow of foreign currency which cannot be categorized anywhere and of which the source is unknown.
 The shuttle trade foreign currency and the informal real estate market are examples of this.

 In the real effective exchange rate, the year 1995 is recognized as 100.
 If the index is higher than 100, the Turkish Lira is strong and if it is lower, it means that the Turkish Lira is losing value.
 If there is a high volume of foreign capital inflow into the country, the Turkish Lira will gain value and the real exchange rate index will increase.
 It is obvious that when the Turkish Lira gains value, it would decrease the real estate demand of the foreign investor.
 An extremely strong Lira is not a positive element for the foreign investor.

 The economic tendency survey aims to reflect the condition in which the real sector exists.
-It a survey implemented with the purpose of determining the condition of the industry.
-Answers provided to questions such as production, employment, export, import and investment act as fore indicators for the investors.
+It is a survey implemented to determine the condition of the industry.
+Answers provided to questions such as production, employment, export, import, and investment act as fore indicators for the investors.

 The consumer confidence index is also measured the same way.
 If the index is lower than 100, it can be interpreted as the consumers being pessimistic and if the index is higher than 100, then the consumers are optimistic.

-The increasing and the dynamic young population is a positive sign for a property investor.
-The young population seeking new homes, will create new opportunities in the real estate market.
+The increasing and dynamic young population is a positive sign for a property investor.
+The young population seeking new homes will create new opportunities in the real estate market.